We are Located at 224 Church St. Lyndonville, VT 05851 Phone # 802-626-3532 or 1-800-734-4602

 Step 1: To start a new pile, find an area with well-drained soils and prep the space by mowing grass or removing leaves.
 Cover ground with hardware cloth (optional, but recommended) and place a Soil Saver (pictured, available at a discount through NEKWMD), or homemade bin on top of hardware cloth and begin to build pile.
 Piles do not need to be contained, however a plastic or wooden structure provides extra deterrents for animals.
 Cover hardware cloth (or bare ground) with a layer of dry carbon materials (12"-18" to start), like leaves, manures, wood chips, sawdust, and shredded paper.
-This is important to promote drainage and air flow throughout your compost pile.
+This layer will promote drainage and air flow throughout your compost pile.

 Step 2: Begin collecting food scraps from your kitchen.
 Include fruit & veggie scraps, coffee grounds, egg shells, bread & grains.
 Some more-experienced composters also include meat, bones, and dairy into their compost, however this is not recommended for beginners.
-Meat, bones, and dairy can always be disposed of in the trash if you home compost.
+Meat, bones, and dairy can be disposed in the trash if you home compost.